 While every effort was made to ensure representativeness of the data, there are several limitations to the survey design.
-In terms of coverage limitations, the use of random walk sampling methods in urban and non-urban areas could mean that MSMEs associated with certain characteristics could have a higher likelihood of agreeing to participate in the survey - for example, a grocery store owner would be more apt to agree to participate in a survey during slow business hours than an MSME owner engaged in physical labor.
+In terms of coverage limitations, the use of random walk sampling methods in urban and rural areas could mean that MSMEs associated with certain characteristics could have a higher likelihood of agreeing to participate in the survey.
+For example, a grocery store owner would be more apt to agree to participate in a survey during slow business hours than an MSME owner engaged in physical labor.
 This may lead to overcoverage or undercoverage of certain business sector types.
-Another key coverage limitation relates to the exclusion of any household-based businesses without signage or storefronts and the geographic coverage.
+Another key coverage limitation relates to the exclusion of any household-based businesses without signage or storefronts.
 The random walk methodology may also limit the inclusion of multiple businesses at the same location.
-For multistory buildings, enumerators were instructed to treat the building as part of the random walk and choose one (or multiple depending on the interval and building size) from the location for screening and consent; however, if multiple businesses are operating from one space or location in the building, only one would be eligible.
+For multi-storey buildings, enumerators were instructed to treat the building as part of the random walk and choose one MSME from the location for screening and consent (or multiple MSMEs, depending on the interval and building size).
+However, if multiple businesses were operating from one space or location in the building, only one would be eligible.
 This limitation would also apply to multiple businesses sharing a stand or booth as only one of the business owners or top-level managers would be screened for qualification and consent.

-In terms of geographic coverage limitations, firms selected for interviews were from targeted cities within the targeted SSUs listed above; all firms outside of these areas were not included in the sampling frame.
+In terms of geographic coverage limitations, firms selected for interviews were from targeted cities listed above; all firms outside of these areas were not included in the sampling frame.

 There were also limitations resulting from COVID-19 specific challenges.
 These included the impact of social distancing-related restrictions on response and completion rates and the impact of COVID-19 on respondent business outcomes and behavior.
 Although this study accounts for unit non-response weighting on certain characteristics, there is no way to weigh on unobservables such as individual propensity to participate in a survey during a pandemic.
-Further, there were no restrictions on geographic coverage at the start xxxvii The design effect is the ratio of an actual variance of an estimator that is based on a sample from some sampling design, to the variance of an alternative estimator that would be calculated (hypothetically) using a sample from a simple random sample (SRS) of the same number of elements.
-A design effect less than one indicates that the sample design has a smaller variance (is more efficient) than the hypothetical SRS design, whereas a design effect greater than one indicates that the sample design has a greater variance (is less efficient).
-Kish, Leslie (1965).
-"Survey Sampling".
-New York: John Wiley & Sons, Inc. ISBN 0-471-10949-5."